-- H. Each district shall annually submit a report to the State Department of Education on the district level professional development needs, activities completed, expenditures, and results achieved for each school year by each goal as provided in subsection C of this section.
-If a school district elects not to adopt and offer a professional development program as provided for in subsection A of this section, the district shall not be required to submit an annual report as required pursuant to this subsection but shall report to the State Department of Education its election not to offer a program and all professional development activities completed by teachers and administrators of the school district. - I. Subject to the availability of funds, the Department shall develop an online system for reporting as required in subsection H of this section.
-The Department shall also make such information available on its website. - SECTION 2.
+H. Each district shall annually submit a report to the State Department of Education on the district level professional development needs, activities completed, expenditures, and results achieved for each school year by each goal as provided in subsection C of this section.
+If a school district elects not to adopt and offer a professional development program as provided for in subsection A of this section, the district shall not be required to submit an annual report as required pursuant to this subsection but shall report to the State Department of Education its election not to offer a program and all professional development activities completed by teachers and administrators of the school district.

+- I. Subject to the availability of funds, the Department shall develop an online system for reporting as required in subsection H of this section.
+The Department shall also make such information available on its website. - SECTION 3.
 AMENDATORY 70 O.S.
 2021, Section 1210.517, is amended to read as follows:

 Section 1210.517 A. The State Department of Education shall maintain the dyslexia handbook created by the Dyslexia and Education Task Force pursuant to Section 1, Chapter 261, O.S.L.
-2017 that includes guidance, technical assistance and training to assist all local school systems, students and families in the implementation of evidence-based practices for instructing students with characteristics of dyslexia and dysgraphia.
-Beginning January 1,
+2017 and provide information about dysgraphia reported by the Dysgraphia and Education Task Force pursuant to Section 1 of this act that includes guidance, technical assistance and training to assist all local school systems, students and families in the implementation of evidence-based practices for instructing students with characteristics of dyslexia and dysgraphia.
+Beginning January 1, dysgraphia handbook.

-- 1 2024, the dyslexia handbook shall be known as the dyslexia and dysgraphia handbook. - B. The Department shall review the handbook and make revisions, as necessary, but at a minimum of every three (3) years, with stakeholders, including, but not limited to, previous members of the Dyslexia and Education Task Force and the State Advisory Panel created pursuant to Part B of the Individuals with Disabilities Education Act.
-Previous members of the Task Force shall be consulted when making revisions to the handbook.
-Each member of the Task Force not available for the review shall be replaced by an individual meeting the criteria of the original appointment in order to maintain the original composition of the Task Force.
+2024, the dyslexia handbook shall be known as the dyslexia and

+- B. The Department shall review the handbook and make revisions, as necessary, but at a minimum of every three (3) years, with stakeholders, including, but not limited to, previous members of the Dyslexia and Education Task Force, the Dysgraphia and Education Task Force, and the State Advisory Panel created pursuant to Part B of the Individuals with Disabilities Education Act.
+Previous members of the Task Force task forces shall be consulted when making revisions to the handbook.
+Each member of the Task Force task forces not available for the review shall be replaced by an individual meeting the criteria of the original appointment in order to maintain the original composition of the Task Force task forces. - C. Any revisions to the handbook shall include, but not be limited to, the following information for school districts screening students in kindergarten and grades one through three who have been identified through the response-to-intervention process as having characteristics of dyslexia or dysgraphia: - 1.
+Evidence-based practices designed specifically for students with characteristics of dyslexia or dysgraphia; - 2.
+Characteristics of targeted instruction for dyslexia and dysgraphia;